 - Skilhunt H04 - the popular version has a honeycomb TIR optic for a diffuse beam pattern.
-A reflector for more throw and a version with a reflector and a flip-out diffuser are sometimes available.
+A reflector for more throw and a version with a reflector and a flip-out diffuser are available.
 Uses a timed stepdown.
 Available in neutral white.
 Magnetic tailcap.
 These now offer a high-CRI LH351D option, making it considerably more competitive. $44, or $52 for the RC version with magnetic charging.
 Battery not included by default, but Skilhunt and dealers usually add one for less than $10.

-- Wowtac A2/A2S - another budget option, this time with a reflector.
+- Wowtac A2/A2S - a budget option, with a reflector.
 Both come with an 18650 that has a USB charge port right on the battery, but can be used with any 18650.
-The A2S also offers neutral white, which I recommend. $16/25
+The A2S also offers neutral white, which I recommend. $20/$30

 - Zebralight H600Fc IV - the H600Fd, but with warmer tint, like the late afternoon sun. $89

 - Thrunite TH10 V2 - over 300m throw in a right-angle light for those who need it.
 USB charging, and battery included.
 A bit more bulky than most.
 Likely to disappear soon due to LED availability. $60

 - Acebeam H30 - 21700 battery (also compatible with 18650), USB-C charging, powerbank function, 4000 lumen main output with optional neutral white, red secondary, choice between a green secondary, UV secondary, or a high-CRI Nichia 219C secondary.
 Boost driver for stable output when the battery is low or cold.
 Many people would consider this too heavy for a headlamp, but it weighs a lot less than a motorcycle helmet.
 Noncompliant USB-C behavior requires charging with an A-to-C cable. $120